MinhTrietTran/MinhTrietTran/README.md

 ## Hi there 👋

+- I am Triet or you can call me Mavis
+- Currently senior student at falcuty of IT at University of Science VNU-HCM
+- Passionate on problem solving and application building
+- Love to try new challenges and collaborate with people

 <!--
 **MinhTrietTran/MinhTrietTran** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.